 In cartography, a contour line (often just called a "contour") joins points of equal elevation (height) above a given level, such as mean sea level.
-A contour map is a map illustrated with contour lines, for example a topographic map (like the USGS map below), which thus shows valleys and hills, and the steepness or gentleness of slopes (Wikipedia).

-For future contour projects, NCTCOG’s chosen consultant will utilize 0.5 meter LiDAR data to create 2-foot contours for any defined project area.
-Breaklines can be added to better depict edge of drainage feature, road edges and other sharp breaks or discontinuities in the terrain.
+For future contour projects, NCTCOG’s chosen consultant will utilize 0.5 meter LiDAR data to create 1-foot or 2-foot contours for any defined project area.
+Breaklines and can be added to better depict edge of drainage feature, road edges and other sharp breaks or discontinuities in the terrain.
 Data will meet or exceed NMAS vertical accuracies for 2-foot (1.0’ RMSE).
 If requested, consultant will apply smoothing to create a more traditional looking contour dataset.
 If desired, entity can choose to have 1-foot contours created.
 However, 0.5 meter LiDAR is not considered dense enough to consistently produce accurate 1-foot contours, so consultant will need to use surface data from 3-inch imagery to bolster the LiDAR data if 0.5” RMSE is required.

 Contour data is available in GIS (shapefile) and CAD (DWG) format and will contain an elevation attribute that will hold the photogrammetrically obtained elevation.